-(a) - t to paragraph (b) below, in relation to a Corporation, a change in the following: (i) Control of more than one half of the voting rights attaching to shares in the Corporation, whether due to one or a series of transactions occurring together or on different occasions; (ii) Control of more than one half of the issued share capital of the Corporation, whether due to one or a series of transactions occurring together or on different occasions, excluding any part of the issued share capital which carries no right to participate beyond receipt of an amount in the distribution of either profit or capital; or (iii) Control of more than one half of the voting rights attaching to membership of the Corporation, where the Corporation does not have any shareholders; (b) compa tion to a Corporation which is owned or controlled by a trustee any, any change as set out in paragraph (a) above in relation to that Corporation or its corporate trustee; (c) in rela tion to a partnership: (i) the sale or winding up or dissolution of the business by the partners; (ii) a change in any of the partners; or (iii) the retirement, death, removal or resignation of any of the partners; (d) tion to an Exempt Public Authority, a change in relation to any of lowing: (i) the composition of the board of Directors; (ii) ownership of any shareholding in any share capital; or (iii) the enabling legislation so far as it affects Control, if any; (e) in rela tion to a Tendering Group: (i) any change in the membership of the Tendering Group; (ii) a change of the lead member of the Tendering Group, if the Tendering Group has appointed a lead member for the purposes of this Deed; or (iii) a Change in Control as defined in paragraphs (a) to (d) above in any member of the Tendering Group.
-Child and Children means a perso on, or persons, under the age of 18 years.
-Commence or Commencement means the firs t day of attendance of a Participant in a Course.
+- (a) subject to paragraph (b) below, in relation to a Corporation, a change in any of the following: - (i) Control of more than one half of the voting rights attaching to shares in the Corporation, whether due to one or a series of transactions occurring together or on different occasions;

+- (ii) Control of more than one half of the issued share capital of the Corporation, whether due to one or a series of transactions occurring together or on different occasions, excluding any part of the issued share capital which carries no right to participate beyond receipt of an amount in the distribution of either profit or capital; or - (iii) Control of more than one half of the voting rights attaching to membership of the Corporation, where the Corporation does not have any shareholders; - (b) in relation to a Corporation which is owned or controlled by a trustee company, any change as set out in paragraph (a) above in relation to either that Corporation or its corporate trustee; - (c) in relation to a partnership: - (i) the sale or winding up or dissolution of the business by the partners; - (ii) a change in any of the partners; or - (iii) the retirement, death, removal or resignation of any of the partners; - (d) in relation to an Exempt Public Authority, a change in relation to any of the following: - (i) the composition of the board of Directors; - (ii) ownership of any shareholding in any share capital; or - (iii) the enabling legislation so far as it affects Control, if any; - (e) in relation to a Tendering Group: - (i) any change in the membership of the Tendering Group; - (ii) a change of the lead member of the Tendering Group, if the Tendering Group has appointed a lead member for the purposes of this Deed; or - (iii) a Change in Control as defined in paragraphs (a) to (d) above in any member of the Tendering Group.

+Child and Children means a person, or persons, under the age of 18 years.